snehaljha/local-tomcat/README.md

 * LT: Deploy WAR - Will deploy the war prompting for context name.
 * LT: Launch Webapp - Will present an option to select deployed webapp which will be launched using browser.
 * LT: Open Webapp Directory - Will present an option to select deployed webapp which will open that deployed folder in separate vscode instance.
+* LT: Change Tomcat Instance - Will present an option to change current instance with a list of configured valid instances.

 ## Requirements